Sakshipandey04/100-Days-RTL-Coding-Challenge/Day42-T-to-D-ff/README.md

 * Therefore, connecting the input of the T flip-flop to **D ⊕ Q** makes the T flip-flop behave exactly like a D flip-flop

-Would you like me to also prepare a **diagram-based README version** (with logic gate representation of the conversion)?